 Craig: The online dynamic raises lots of curious questions.

-Unspoken information lost in the lean media
+Unspoken information may be lost in the lean media you employ

+The default tone of email is negative.
+There is a lot of communication and broader message lost in your choice of communication tools.
 Low-interaction online courses can be a breeding ground for conflicting perspectives, especially if they appear early on in the program of study.
 In order to create a smoother pedagogical experience for both learners and the instructor, some programs require foundational courses that may fall below what an advanced learner is expecting.
 In such cases, the indebtedness of the learner to the knowledge of the professor is a stretch for advanced learners to recognize, and surprisingly often, that lack of indebtedness is completely justified, especially in online classes where the direct instruction is limited.
 In some online classes, it’s not hard to imagine just anyone teaching the course if it basically runs by itself with little instructor-student interaction.
 A close working relationship is implied by a shared byline, but in a course where the interaction has been so little, it is bound to feel weird to share credit.
 At the same time, it is difficult for the instructor to recognize the insights did not come from the course, especially if those insights could have been inferred from the materials assembled by the professor.
 I wonder if such a misunderstanding is the case in your context.

-The lean media of online instruction, often limited to text interactions, often requires a seasoned online instructor to recognize insights that break from course materials into new ground for the learner.
+The lean media of online instruction often limit users to text interactions.
+This often requires a seasoned online instructor to recognize insights that break from course materials into new ground for the learner.
 Junior faculty with limited online experience, and even seasoned faculty who are new to the online format, may be relying on cues that simply are not there in online interactions to recognize when a learner is breaking from simply what they have been taught, into original research.
 He may well have thought you were simply building from the given materials.
 Having not opened the book puts you at a significant disadvantage when arguing that you didn’t learn x or y from a course of study, and at the same time, sometimes it takes a seasoned online teacher to recognize truly original work.

 Advanced students may also not be aware that in the context of the professor, they may feel they are working at a disadvantage to their peers.
 If a professor teaches exclusively online, working relationships with students may be very challenging to construct.
 I know that in my experience at Texas A&M, it was definitely a challenge.
 In many schools, professors are expected to publish with their students, and for a faculty member teaching a significant portion online, I could foresee a claim that a paper resulting from a course they teach is a byline they “deserve.”
 But I am not so sure that the claim is warranted, and I am not so sure professors who teach exclusively online do in fact uniformly feel this way.
 But, this perspective makes sense to me.